-- The only administrator authorized to log in via the local console on Stormshield Network appliances, and only during the installation of the firewall or for maintenance operations outside of normal production use. - · In charge of defining the profiles of other administrators, - Full access to the premises on which the firewall appliances are stored, and all operations are performed under this administrator's supervision,
+- The only administrator authorized to log in via the local console on Stormshield Network appliances, and only during the installation of the firewall or for maintenance operations outside of normal production use. - In charge of defining the profiles of other administrators, - Full access to the premises on which the firewall appliances are stored, and all operations are performed under this administrator's supervision,

-Administrator for temporary accounts This type of administrator can only manage temporary accounts defined on the firewall (creating, modifying and deleting).
-Administrator with access to private data This type of administrator can access all logs by clicking on Restricted access to logs in order to enable the Full access to logs (private data) privilege without having to enter an access code to view private data.
-Administrator without access to private data For the purpose of compliance with the European GDPR (General Data Protection Regulation), it is now possible to define an administrator with read and write privileges on the firewall but who cannot view private data stored in logs.
+This type of administrator can only manage temporary accounts defined on the firewall (creating, modifying and deleting).
+This type of administrator can access all logs by clicking on Restricted access to logs in order to enable the Full access to logs (private data) privilege without having to enter an access code to view private data.
+For the purpose of compliance with the European GDPR (General Data Protection Regulation), it is now possible to define an administrator with read and write privileges on the firewall but who cannot view private data stored in logs.
 Nonetheless, the administrator in question can still request and obtain access privileges to such data by entering an authorization code given by his supervisor.
 This code is valid for a limited period defined at the moment of its creation.
 To enable Full access to logs (private data), the administrator must click on the link Restricted access to logs, then enter the code.
-Once the administrator's task is complete, he can release this privilege.
-Next, define the e user or user group to add as an administrator.
-User - Group found in the LDAP directory Makes it possible to add as an administrator a user or user group found in the firewall's LDAP directory.
+Once the administrator's task is complete, this privilege can be released. e user or user group to add as an administrator.
+Makes it possible to add as an administrator a user or user group found in the firewall's LDAP directory.
 Select from the drop-down list the user or user group in question.
-User - Group originating from another domain (directory) Makes it possible to add as an administrator a user or user group coming from another domain.
+Makes it possible to add as an administrator a user or user group coming from another domain.
 For this option, enter the following information: • User - Group: choose whether you wish to add a User or a Group. • User - Group name: type the name of the user or group in question. • Domain name: type the domain name in question.